FatalistError/guns4d/README.md

 # 4dguns
 3dguns remastered.
-Currently a work in progress that is updating steadily.
+Currently a work in progress that is updating steadily (kind of).